Working as an adult nurse offers you the chance to make a real difference to the lives of others

 What to expect

 - The environment and working conditions vary between hospitals and wards.
 You might be looking after many patients on a ward, or one or two patients in intensive care or on a high dependency unit.
 Alternatively, you could work on your own in patients' homes.

 - Jobs are available throughout the UK in hospital wards, clinics and outpatient units, for example.
 Freelance work is possible through agencies or as a private nurse or, for senior nurses, as a consultant.

 - Nursing can be physically and emotionally demanding, but seeing that the care you have provided has resulted in improvement of health, recovery or reduced suffering is incredibly satisfying.

-To work as a nurse in the UK, you'll need a degree and must be registered with the Nursing & Midwifery Council (NMC).
-You need to have completed an accepted pre-registration nursing programme in order to be eligible to register - these are only run at NMC-approved educational institutions (AEIs).
+To work as an adult nurse in the UK, you must be registered with the Nursing & Midwifery Council (NMC).
+In order to register you must complete a pre-registration adult nursing programme run at an NMC-approved educational institution (AEI).

 Training usually lasts three years full time (four years in Scotland or if you're taking a dual-field degree that leads to registration in two fields of practice).
-The programme is a mix of clinical practice, giving you direct experience of working with patients and families.
+The programme is a mix of clinical practice, giving you direct experience of working with patients and families, and academic learning.
 You could be based within a variety of settings including hospitals, the community, patients' homes and independent organisations.